danrhjones/testing-orb/README.md

 [CircleCI Orb Registry Page](https://circleci.com/orbs/registry/orb/danrhjones/testing-orb) - The official registry page of this orb for all versions, executors, commands, and jobs described.
 [CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs for using and creating CircleCI Orbs.

-### How to Contribute

-We welcome [issues](https://github.com/danrhjones/testing-orb/issues) to and [pull requests](https://github.com/danrhjones/testing-orb/pulls) against this repository!

 ### How to Publish
 * Create and push a branch with your new features.